Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 - My Mentor Seun, for help and inspirations.

+- My Mentor Aaron, for help and inspirations (for organizational purposes my Mentor was replaced on my request).

+- Tutors for feedback, much appreciated help and guidance.

 - My Sister, the artist, for pictures, some good ideas and inspirations.

-- Slack and Github community for feedback and troubleshoot throughout.
+- [Stackoverflow](https://stackoverflow.com/), Slack and Github communities for feedback and troubleshoot throughout.

 [Top](#table-of-content)